OmarCastro/DartWebSim/README.md

 Selenium is an aplication that automates browsers

-here is an exaple of a code
+here is an exmaple of a test code

     I go to page http://google.com
     I get element of name q